-If your wire has come out of the tube or brace,using a pair of tweezers or needle-nosed pliers, you can try to put your wire back into place.
-It is okay to use a piece of floss to tie the wire into place: tie the floss around the bracket in place of the missing colored o-ring.
-If you cannot put the wire into a comfortable position, and covering the end with wax doesn't help, as a last resort use a small fingernail clipper to clip the wire in between the braces where it is easily visible and accessible.
-If you want to cut the wire, the patient must be in an upright position and the smaller or looser part of wire should be held so it will not be dropped in the mouth.
-If the end of the wire is still sharp place wax on it.
+Try to put your wire back into place using a pair of tweezers or needle-nosed pliers and wrap a piece of floss around the bracket in place of the missing elastic band.
+If you are unable to put the wire back into place or relieve the discomfort with wax, as a last resort use a small fingernail clipper to clip the wire in between the braces where it is easily visible and accessible.
+Be sure to hold the smaller or looser part of wire so that it will not drop into the mouth.
+Place wax on the end of the wire if it is still sharp.